sutharimanikanta/Finance-Intelligence-assistance-/README.md

 MD5(index_name + query)
 5. Clarification Handling

-If the system detects ambiguous queries, it requests clarification.
+If the system detects an ambiguous query, it requests clarification.

 Example:

 User: Show profit
 System: Which portfolio do you mean?

-A retry limit prevents infinite loops.
+A retry limit prevents infinite clarification loops.

 Installation